lukehutch/flutter_value_notifier_stateful_widget/README.md

 );
 ```

+### Passing in your own `ValueNotifier`

+The `ValueNotifierStatefulWidget` constructor can take a `valueNotifier` parameter, where you pass in your own `ValueNotifier<T>`, which allows the state to be managed externally.
+This effectively makes `ValueNotifierStatefulWidget` work similarly to `ValueListenableBuilder`.

 ## `safeSetState`

 This library also exposes `safeSetState` as an extension on `State`, which allows you to call `setState` anytime, including after awaiting an async function in a handler callback, without running into problems with the widget no longer being mounted. `safeSetState` is called when the `ValueNotifier`'s value changes, which is important for making state updates in asynchronous functions, as shown above.